Ross Barkley: Aston Villa sign Chelsea midfielder on loan

 Catch the action for only £25 a month with this limited time offer.
 Watch the Premier League, Formula 1, PGA Tour and much more.
 Cancel any time.

-He made 31 appearances in all competitions for the Blues last season but struggled to hold down a regular starting place amid competition from Mateo Kovacic, Mason Mount and Ruben Loftus-Cheek.
+He made 31 appearances in all competitions for Chelsea last season but struggled to hold down a regular starting place amid competition from Mateo Kovacic, Mason Mount and Ruben Loftus-Cheek.

 Trending